Tusharchauhann/Weather-app/README.md

 # Weather-app

-The Responsive Weather App is a web application that provides real-time weather information for any city in the world.
+A Responsive Weather App which provides real-time weather information for any city in the world.
 Built using HTML, CSS, and JavaScript, this app fetches data from a weather API and displays it in a user-friendly and responsive interface.

 ## Features
 - Real-time weather data for any location